Jeffrey Alexander Sterling

-Jeffrey Alexander Sterling is an American lawyer and former CIA employee who was arrested, charged, and convicted of violating the Espionage Act for revealing details about Operation Merlin (covert operation to supply Iran with flawed nuclear warhead blueprints) to journalist James Risen.
+Jeffrey Alexander Sterling is an American lawyer and former CIA employee who was arrested, charged, and convicted of violating the Espionage Act for revealing details about Operation Merlin (a covert operation to supply Iran with flawed nuclear warhead blueprints) to journalist James Risen.
+Sterling claimed he was prosecuted as punishment for filing a race discrimination lawsuit against the CIA.
 The case was based on what the judge called "very powerful circumstantial evidence."
 In May 2015, Sterling was sentenced to 3½ years in prison.
 In 2016 and 2017, he filed complaints and wrote letters regarding mistreatment, lack of medical treatment for life-threatening conditions, and false allegations against him by corrections officers leading to further punitive measures.
 He was released from prison in January 2018.

 Early life and education

 Sterling was born in Cape Girardeau, Missouri.
 Sterling earned a political science degree at Millikin University in Decatur, Illinois, in 1989.
 In 1992, he graduated from the Washington University School of Law in St. Louis, Missouri as a Juris Doctor.